Social Media ROI Calculator

 Frequently asked questions

-How do I accurately attribute revenue to a social media campaign?
+How do I accurately attribute revenue to social media campaigns?

-Why should I include time spent as a cost in social media ROI calculations?
+Should I include staff time in social media ROI calculations?